FUNDING HISTORY

 St. Genevieve – Operation Overhaul: $2,000

-Vincent Marian Youth Southeast Missouri (VMY SEMO) hosts an annual weeklong service retreat engaging young adults in the charisms of Vincentian spirituality by engaging with individuals affected by poverty through home repair.
+Vincent Marian Youth Southeast Missouri (VMY SEMO) hosted their annual weeklong service retreat engaging young adults in the charisms of Vincentian spirituality by engaging with individuals affected by poverty through home repair.

 St. Norbert – Encounter Christ, Educate, & Called to Evangelize: $2,000

-This project would have three parts: talks about Joy of the Gospel at Sunday Masses, small Bible study groups about themes from Joy of the Gospel, and developing a plan for outreach in the community.
+This project had three parts: talks about Joy of the Gospel at Sunday Masses, small Bible study groups about themes from Joy of the Gospel, and developed a plan for outreach in the community.

 Sts.
 Peter and Paul – Meal Program: $2,000

-Funds would be used to support the Meal Program and help make the space accessible to those with disabilities by refurbishing and maintaining their outdoor mechanical lift.
+Funds used to support the Meal Program and help make the space accessible to those with disabilities by refurbishing and maintaining their outdoor mechanical lift.

 Washington University’s Catholic Student Center – Food Pantry: $2,000

-The CSC is working to establish a St. Vincent de Paul Society chapter that will host a food pantry within their Student Assistance Fund to address food insecurity for the students they serve, particularly international students.
+The CSC worked to establish a St. Vincent de Paul Society chapter to host a food pantry within their Student Assistance Fund to address food insecurity for the students they serve, particularly international students.

 National Grantees